equinixmetal-archive/api-docs/docs/000-intro.md

         ...
     }

-The `expand` parameter is accepted for all `GET` requests on all resources and collections, and should be specified as a comma-separated list.
+The `include` parameter is accepted for all `GET` requests on all resources and collections, and should be specified as a comma-separated list.

-    /user?expand=emails,organizations,memberships

-`expand` may be used in conjunction with the `fields` parameter, provided that the collection(s) you want to expand are contained in the `fields` list.

-	# Good :-)
-	/user?fields=display_name,organizations&expand=organizations

-	# Bad :-(
-	/user?fields=display_name&expand=organizations
+    /user?include=emails,organizations,memberships

+You may also include nested associations up to 3 levels deep using dot notation:

+	/user?include=memberships.projects

 ## Group Errors